gellmr/App472.Solution/README.md

 You should see "Select features"

 It should have ".NET Framework 4.8 Features" already checked.
 Leave this alone.

-(NOT SURE IF I NEED EXTRA FEATURES)
-(NOT SURE IF I NEED EXTRA FEATURES)
-(NOT SURE IF I NEED EXTRA FEATURES)

 We dont need to add anything, so click "Next"